KalRaina/englishToMorseCodeApp/README.md

 4) Ignore the Windows warning message that it isn't from a verified publisher
 5) Run the app and use it

-Note that this app doesn't function on Mac and only on Windows.
+Note that this app doesn't function on Mac and only on Windows (doesn't work on phones either).